-Options vested in prior years and expired in the current year are disclosed in note 46 to the financial statements.
+^{}Options vested in prior years and expired in the current year are disclosed in note 46 to the financial statements.

-Equity instruments
+Equity Instruments

 During the course of the 2008 financial year the Company introduced a share option plan for employees and Directors of Clean TeQ ("the Plan").
-All options refer to options over ordinary shares of Clean TeQ Holdings Limited, which are exercisable on a one-for-one basis under the Employee Share Option Plan.
+All options refer to options over ordinary shares of Clean TeQ Holdings Limited, which are exercisable on a one-for-one basis under the Plan.
 The broad details of the Plan are set out below:

-- (a) Under the Plan, eligible persons will be offered, and if accepted, granted, options entitling the holder to subscribe for Shares.
+- a) Under the Plan, eligible persons will be offered, and if accepted, granted, options entitling the holder to subscribe for Shares.
 The options may be subject to vesting and exercise restrictions which will be determined by the Board at the time of issue.
-If a person no longer qualifies for the Plan, they will have three months to exercise any options which are capable of being exercised (except in limited circumstances). - (b) It is intended that the exercise price will generally be at or in excess of the prevailing volume weighted average sale price of Shares traded on ASX in the period immediately prior to the date of offer of the options. - (c) The Board has at its discretion the ability to waive any conditions under certain limited circumstances and/or to allow options to be exercised and Shares acquired or transferred for monetary consideration equivalent to their value.
-The options are not otherwise transferable once granted. - (d) The determination of eligibility to participate is at the absolute discretion of the Board.
+If a person no longer qualifies for the Plan, they will have three months to exercise any options which are capable of being exercised (except in limited circumstances). - b) It is intended that the exercise price will generally be at or in excess of the prevailing volume weighted average sale price of Shares traded on ASX in the period immediately prior to the date of offer of the options. - c) The Board has at its discretion the ability to waive any conditions under certain limited circumstances and/or to allow options to be exercised and Shares acquired or transferred for monetary consideration equivalent to their value.
+The options are not otherwise transferable once granted. - d) The determination of eligibility to participate is at the absolute discretion of the Board.
 The Board may also determine at its absolute discretion the applicable performance criteria to be achieved and the time period in which those criteria must be satisfied.
 While not limiting the Board's discretion, the performance criteria are generally focused on the key financial and other performance measures set by the Company.

-E Additional information (audited)
+E. Additional information (audited)

-In considering the consolidated entity's performance and benefits for shareholder wealth, the current Nomination and Remuneration Committee have regard to the following profit or loss after tax in the current and previous four financial years, along with the share price and movement in the share price.
+In considering the Consolidated Entity's performance and benefits for shareholder wealth, the current Nomination and Remuneration Committee have regard to the following profit or loss after tax in the current and previous four financial years, along with the share price and movement in the share price.

-The earnings of the consolidated entity for the five years to 30 June 2014 are summarised below:
+The earnings of the Consolidated Entity for the five years to 30 June 2015 are summarised below:

-2010 2011 2012 2013 2014

-\$'000 \$'000 \$'000 \$'000 \$'000

-Profit/(loss) after income tax 1,333 (5,274) 1,248 (4,631) (4,910)

-The factors that are considered to affect total shareholders return ('TSR') are summarised below:

-2010 2011 2012 2013 2014 Share price at financial year end (\$) 0.28 0.04 0.13 0.10 0.05 Movement in share price (\$) (0.07) (0.24) 0.09 (0.03) (0.05)
+2011 2012 2013 2014 2015 \$'000 \$'000 \$'000 \$'000 \$'000 Profit/(loss) after income tax (5,274) (1,248) (4,631) (4,910) (8,225) The factors that are considered to affect total ıl shareholders retur n ('TSR') are sun nmarised below ' : 2211 2212 2212 0011 2011 2012 2013 2014 2015 Chara price at financial year and (f) 0.04 0.12 0.10 0.05 0.22 Share price at financial year end (\$) 0.04 0.13 0.10 0.05 0.23 Movement in share price (\$) (0.24) 0.09 (0.03) (0.05) 0.18

-Net profit after income tax is considered as one of the financial performance targets in setting the short term incentives.
-Dividends and changes in share price are included in the total shareholder return calculation which is one of the performance criteria assessed for the long term incentives.
-The other performance criteria assessed for the long term incentives into account the consolidated entity's net profit after income tax.
+Net profit after income tax is considered as one of the financial performance targets in setting the short-term incentives.
+Dividends and changes in share price are included in the total shareholder return calculation, which is one of the performance criteria assessed for the long-term incentives.
+The other performance criteria assessed for the long term incentives is growth in earnings per share, which again takes into account the Consolidated Entity's net profit after income tax.

-F Key management personnel transactions (audited)
+F. Key management personnel transactions (audited)

-1. Movement in shares held
+Movement in shares held

-The number of shares in the Company held during the financial year by each director and other members of key management personnel of the consolidated entity, including their personally related parties, is set out below:
+The number of shares in the Company held during the financial year by each director and other members of key management personnel of the Consolidated Entity, including their personally related parties, is set out below: